 Halo Wars 2 pre-orders kicked off last year for those that love buying disc and digital games.

 GameStop has every version of Halo Wars 2 available for pre-order now.
 The base game costs $59.99.
 Halo Wars 2 Ultimate Edition costs $79.99, $20 more than what the base game does.
-For the extra money, it offers access to the Halo Wars 2 Season Pass and Halo Wars Definitive Edition.
+For the extra money, it offers access to the Halo Wars 2 Season Pass, early pick-up for the game and Halo Wars Definitive Edition.
 Halo Wars Definitive Edition is a refresh of the original game for the Xbox 360.

 Anyone that buys Halo Wars 2 Ultimate Edition gets to play the original remastered game now at no additional charge.